cosinekitty/astronomy/generate/README.md

 The following tools are required for developers:
 - gcc
 - Node.js
-- npm
+- npm (needed to install other tools like TypeScript, jsdoc2md, ...)
 - Python 3.7+
 - Microsoft .NET 6.0 SDK
-- jsdoc2md
 - doxygen
 - xsltproc
-- graphviz
 - coreutils

 Change into the directory `hydrogen` and execute:  `npm init`.